JeromeSchmied/crablit/README.md

 cargo install crablit
 ```

+2. Go to releases page and see instructions build by [cargo-dist](https://opensource.axo.dev/cargo-dist/).

-2. Download source from github:
+3. Download source from github:

 ```shell
 # if on windows: curl.exe